Seed Fund for Research and Training (SFRT)

 - Has strong potential for generating significant long-term funding support;

-- Can be completed within a period not exceeding one year;
+- Can be completed within a period of 18 months;

 - Details plans for generating future funding support; and

-- A research report which can be published as a discussion paper
+- A research report which can be published either as a discussion paper, monograph or a journal article

 - At least one policy brief or research/learning/experience note